 The vestibular system, whose receptors are located in the inner ear, detects changes in head position and movement to provide you with a central reference point.
 It anchors the head and body in space and orients you in gravity.
 This is the system that tells your body: “You are here!”
 Without this clear sense of center and orientation, the information provided by the other sensory systems would not make sense.

 The vestibular system is the master coordinator of all sensations.
-It works closely with the auditory and oculomotor systems to form the vestibulo-cochlear-oculomotor triad, allowing us to orient our head to sounds and sights, and partners with the somatosensory systems to form the vestibulo-proprioceptive-tactile triad that integrates the head and body for both stability and purposeful movement.
+It works closely with the auditory and oculomotor systems to form the vestibulo-cochlear-oculomotor triad.
+This allows us to orient our head to sounds and sights, and partners with the somatosensory systems to form the vestibulo-proprioceptive-tactile triad that integrates the head and body for both stability and purposeful movement.

 - Occupational Therapists and Occupational Therapist Assistants